-Ethical approval

-Institutional Review Board approval is not required.
+Ethical approval: Institutional Review Board approval is not

-Declaration of patient consent

-Patient's consent is not required as there are no patients in this study.
+Declaration of patient consent: Patient's consent is not required as patient identity is not disclosed or compromised.

-Financial support and sponsorship
+Financial support and sponsorship: Nil.

-Nil.

-Conflicts of interest

-There are no conflicts of interest.
+Conflicts of interest: There are no conflicts of interest.

-Use of artificial intelligence (AI)-assisted technology for manuscript preparation

-The authors confirm that there was no use of artificial intelligence (AI)-assisted technology for assisting in the writing or editing of the manuscript and no images were manipulated using AI.
+Use of artificial intelligence (AI)-assisted technology for manuscript preparation: The authors confirm that there was no use of artificial intelligence (AI)-assisted technology for assisting in the writing or editing of the manuscript and no images were manipulated using AI.